German POWs in the Siege of Tsingtao

 In the mid-19th century, as European countries colonized Asia, Germany also leased the Jiaozhou Bay area in China in 1898 as a naval base in East Asia and built a fortress in Tsingtao.
 Then, in July 1914, World War I broke out.
 Japan, seeking to take advantage of this opportunity to expand its influence in East Asia, sided with Great Britain on the grounds of the Anglo-Japanese Alliance and declared war on Germany as a member of the Allied Powers.

 The war between the Japanese and German forces took place in Tsingtao.
 The fighting was fierce and many soldiers were killed.
-In October, at the suggestion of the Germans, the Japanese and Germans temporarily ceased fighting and buried their dead.
-The Germans lost about 300 (including those who died of disease), and the 4,700 survivors were sent to prisoner-of-war camps around Japan.
+In November, the Germans surrendered and the Japanese forces were victorious, but the Japanese also suffered about 1,000 deaths.
+The Germans lost about 200, and the 4,700 survivors were sent to prisoner-of-war camps around Japan. *1

 POW camp